 In 1973, Behagg completed a Foundation Course in Surrey, England, where she was awarded Most Outstanding Student.
-She went on to complete a B.A. in Ceramics at the West Surrey College of Art & Design and received her Post Graduate Art Teacher’s Certificate from Goldsmith’s College of Art & Design, University of London in 1977, returning to Nassau to teach art in high schools and secondary schools for the next twelve years.
+She went on to complete a B.A. in Ceramics at the West Surrey College of Art & Design and received her Post Graduate Art Teacher’s Certificate from Goldsmith’s College of Art & Design, University of London in 1977, returning to Nassau to teach art in high schools for the next twelve years.

 From 1989 to 2009, Behagg was an Assistant Professor at The College of The Bahamas.
 In 2001, she earned an MA in Ceramics from the University of Wales Institute, Cardiff, Wales.
 During this time, she volunteered as an art therapist for the disabled.